Our Response to COVID-19

 What ongoing clinical practices are in place to prevent infection?

-- All employees and residents are assessed every shift for symptoms.
+All employees and residents are assessed every shift for symptoms.
+Employees are not allowed to work when sick or showing any symptoms of COVID19 or other illnesses.

 Do staff members have the appropriate personal protective equipment (PPE)—e.g., masks, gowns, gloves—that they need?